-For over 30 years, the Autism Society Central Virginia (ASCV) has been proud to serve as one of the region’s premier sources of education, advocacy, services, and support for individuals with autism, their families and friends, and professionals.
-We are committed to meaningful participation and self-determination in all aspects of life for individuals on the autism spectrum and their families.
-Our vision for the future is that every individual with autism receives early identification, appropriate treatments, support, and a quality of life that helps each individual achieve their highest potential.
+For over 40 years, the Autism Society of Central Virginia (ASCV) has been proud to serve as one of the region’s premier sources of education, advocacy, services, and support for individuals with autism, their families and friends, and professionals.

 The ASCV was founded by a group of parents who came together for support and to share information about how to best help their children with autism.
 It was granted affiliate status by the Autism Society of America (ASA), and was an all-volunteer parent network until its first staff member was hired in 2000.